HashiVault Role¶

 Initial Secrets Configuration¶

-Configure initial secrets in your inventory:
+Initial secrets can be configured in your inventory:

 vault_initial_secrets: